 Dr. Jeff Pack

 Deputy Superintendent for Educational Services

 P.O.
-Drawer Z; Dickinson, TX 77539
+Drawer Z; Dickinson, TX 77539 rpack@dickinsonisd.org (281) 229-6014

-rpack@dickinsonisd.org

-(281) 229-6014

-- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction and other wellness issues.
-[See School Health Advisory Council (SHAC) and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
+- Serving on the School Health Advisory Council (SHAC) and assisting the district in aligning local community values with health education instruction, human sexuality instruction, instruction on prevention of child abuse, family violence, dating violence, and sex trafficking.
+See School Health Advisory Council (SHAC) and policies BDF, EHAA, FFA for more information.] - Being aware of the school's ongoing bullying and harassment prevention efforts. - Contacting school officials if you are concerned with your child's emotional or mental well-being. - Attending board meetings to learn more about district operations.
 Regular board meetings are held on the first Monday of each month at 6:30 P.M. at the Dickinson ISD Education Support Center located at 2218 FM 517 Road East, Dickinson, TX 77539.
 An agenda for a regular or special meeting is posted no later than 72 hours before each meeting at the Dickinson ISD Education Support Center located at 2218 FM 517 Road East, Dickinson, TX 77539 and online at https://v3.boardbook.org/Public/PublicHome.aspx?ak=1000955.
 [See policies BE and BED for more information.]